FiloCara/pyOptris/README.md

 ## Installation Guide

 ### Windows
-- Install the irDirectSDK from the Evocortex website (this package has been tested with libirimager7.2)
+- Download the irDirectSDK from the Evocortex website (this package has been tested with libirimager7.2)
 - Clone this repository on you local PC
 - cd inside the repository
-- ``cd your/local/path/pyOptris``
+- `pip install .`

 ### Linux (Ubuntu 18.04)
 - Clone this repository on your local PC
 - `cd your/local/path/pyOptris`
 - Attach your Optris device to the USB port
-- run `bash libirimager_setup` to automacally download and setup the libirimager library.
+- run `bash libirimager_setup` to automacally download and setup the libirimager library from the Evocortex website.
 The script also generate the XML config file.
 - `pip3 install .`

 ## Troubleshooting